Water management in Greater Damascus: Mega-projects to tap new water sources

-Lake Assad, a potential source of water supply for Damascus, pictured from space, June 1996.
+Euphrates Lake, a potential source of water supply for Damascus, pictured from space, June 1996.

 The Syrian government has at various times considered two alternative mega-projects to bring additional water to the Greater Damascus area.
 One plan consisted in the transfer of water from the coastal region over a distance of at least 225 km and a cumulated difference in altitude of about 1000m.
 The water sources considered were two reservoirs in the coastal basin and even offshore springs in the Mediterranean or desalination of seawater at a total cost of more than US$1 per cubic meter including its transfer.
 By 2010 this plan was considered to have been abandoned.
 The other plan consists in building a pipeline from the Euphrates River.
 In 2006 Syrian officials said they were “pressing ahead” with a feasibility study by a Swiss company to transfer water from the Euphrates to Damascus at an estimated cost of US$2 billion.
-The project would involve conveying water from Lake Assad, some 441 kilometers away with pumping over an altitude of 712 meters.
+The project would involve conveying water from Euphrates Lake, some 441 kilometers away with pumping over an altitude of 712 meters.
 A capacity of 850 million m3 per annum has been envisaged, about twice the current water deficit in Greater Damascus.
 The cost for bulk water before distribution losses would be more than US$0.50 per cubic meter.

 Given very low water tariffs and the lack of political willingness to increase tariffs, any mega-project would have to be heavily subsidized by the government, which does not appear to have the resources to substantially increase the subsidies to the sector beyond their current level.